 Same- or next-day swap

-We haul your full container to the staging pad and drop an empty in the same spot so the crew never loses a loading hour.
+We haul a full container and drop an empty on the same pad so loading never stops.

 Step 3